 Welcome to the website for the Coral Reef Ecosystems (CRE) Laboratory, School of Biological Sciences, The University of Queensland, Australia.
 Under the guidance of Professor Ove Hoegh-Guldberg and Associate Professor Sophie Dove, the lab is conducting research into a variety of topics related to coral reef ecosystems.
-The lab is part of the Australian Research Council Centre of Excellence for Coral Reef Studies and receives considerable support from this important centre within Australian science.
-The lab currently hosts 25 people which includes 6 Post-Docs, 12 PhD students and 7 Professional staff which include a Lab Manager, 2 research assistants, project officer, a software engineer, a electronic and data management technician and casual research assistants.
-This website gives access to their personal profiles and peer-reviewed publications.
+The lab is part of the Australian Research Council Center of Excellence for Coral Reef Studies and receives considerable support from this important center within Australian science.
+The lab currently hosts 25 people which includes Post-Docs, PhD students, Laboratory Associates and Professional staff.
+This website gives access to their personal profiles, research, and peer-reviewed publications.

 GCI researchers had the opportunity to interview Sir David Attenborough for a new short film on the impacts of climate change on the Great Barrier Reef.
 The One-Two Punch of Climate Change has been entered in GetUp’s #ReefReels short film competition.
 Our film has made it into the top five finalists and will be screened at TropFest!